 What support will my church have for making the transition to Proportional Giving?

-As indicated above, all churches will be provided with a spreadsheet to help them calculate their PG contribution beyond 2020.
-Web-based instructional meetings are being offered throughout 2020.
+As indicated above, all churches will be provided with a spreadsheet to help them calculate their PG contribution for use in 2021 and beyond.
+Instructional webinars will be offered during 2021.

 Where can I find more information about Proportional Giving now?

 Information and resources about PG may be found on this website.
-Contact David Cleaver-Bartholomew with any questions at email@example.com, or call 508-875-5233 x231.
+Contact David Cleaver-Bartholomew with any questions at email@example.com, or call 315.753.1375.

 How will National UCC’s share of Conference Proportional Giving by local churches be determined?

 Just as local churches are being asked, the Conference will likewise calculate its annual giving to National UCC based on an established Giving Percentage applied to Total Income* it has received.
-This means that the Conference will now use an approach for giving to National UCC that parallels the approach that local churches will be asked to use for giving to the Conference.
-For 2020, the Conference will remit to the national setting of UCC the same amount it did in 2019.
+This means that the Conference will now use an approach for giving to the national UCC that parallels the approach that local churches will be asked to use for giving to the Conference.
+For 2020, the Conference remitted to the national setting of UCC the same amount it did in 2019.